RETR0-OS/EPICS-AR-Fitness-Coach/README.md

 - Further tech stack will be added after more research

 ### Database
-- MySQL (An  SQL-based relational DB thaty allows storage of data in the form of tables).
+- MySQL (An  SQL-based relational DB that allows storage of data in the form of tables).

 ### Computer Vision Model Inference Endpoint
 - Python